ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 - Order Line Quantity
 - Price

 We could also `derive` a fact by multiplying order line quantity and price, saving analysts the task of doing this (which could result in greater liklihood of error if they make the wrong calculation).
+Additionally, we can add `degenerate dimesnions` that have no dimension table like order number and order line item number.

 ## Designing our Model - Details